Our Post Mass Weight Loss procedures are performed under General Anaesthetic in hospital. The hospital stay varies from 2 up to 10 nights.

 Many women ask us when they should see us to talk about the next step in their weight loss journey.
 We like to see people who are stable at their goal weight with a BMI at or under 28 to help plan the right surgery and to minimise risks.
 A BMI of 30 is the maximum due to increased risks.

-More details are featured in this article by Dr Moncrieff.
+More details are featured about why weight matters in plastic surgery in this article by Dr Moncrieff.

 Not with Dr Moncrieff.
 He offers arm and thigh lifts only to patients having an overall breast and body transformation post weight loss.